rfsilva1/covid19timeseries/README.md

 # Use of econometrics and machine learning models to predict the number of new cases per day of COVID-19 - Code and datasets
 ## Description
-This repository contains the code and datasets for the paper Use of econometrics and machine learning models to predict the number of new cases per day of COVID-19, accepted at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
+This repository contains the code and datasets for the paper Use of econometrics and machine learning models to predict the number of new cases per day of COVID-19, by Roberto F. Silva, Bruna L. Barreira, Fernando Xavier, Antônio M. Saraiva, and Carlos E. Cugnasca.
+This paper was accepted at the SBCAS 2020 (20º Simpósio Brasileiro de Computação Aplicada à Saúde) scientific event.
 Descriptions of the implementation and the dataset are contained in the paper (link: XXX, the link will be inserted once it is available).
+The code is composed of 2 Colab notebooks:
+1. SarimaArimaEnsembles -> contains the implementations of the Arima, Sarima, and all ensemble models.
+Currently, the ensembles data is hardcoded (further work is being done to automate the ensemble generation)
+2. AdaBoostGBR -> contains the implementations of the AdaBoost and GBR models

 The code was developed by Bruna Lobato Barreira and Roberto Fray da Silva.